cambridge-ceu/csd3/README.md

 To reset Raven password, follow https://password.csx.cam.ac.uk/.

+To establish host keys one resort to `ssh-keygen`; the easiest is to accept the default.

 The CSD3 hostkeys are described here, https://docs.hpc.cam.ac.uk/hpc/user-guide/hostkeys.html.
 From 1st February 2020, the following script needs to be run from a local machine,
 ```bash